Lymphedema

 How LYMPHA works

-In the United States, the most common lymphedema is caused by breast cancer treatment.
-Compression and physical therapy are the non-surgical treatments recommended for the swollen limbs, but advanced lymphedema can be further treated through plastic surgery.
+In the United States, breast cancer treatment commonly causes lymphedema.
+Compression and physical therapy are non-surgical treatments recommended for swollen limbs, but advanced lymphedema can be further treated through plastic surgery.

 IU Health is one of a few health systems offering microsurgery to treat lymphedema.
 There are three types of surgical treatment for lymphedema: